AntL4b/anthill-framework/README.md

 So, why should you use Anthill ?

 - It has ZERO dependency
-- This is a tailor-made framework for AWS using API Gateway and Lambda
+- It's tailor-made for AWS using API Gateway and Lambda
-- It's crazy fast compared to other framework even when facing cold starts
+- It's light and fast even when facing cold starts
-- It's 100% TypeScript and everything is strongly typed
+- It's 100% TypeScript and strongly typed

 ## Quick start